Ferz: Value

 The ferz by itself is worth about half a knight.
 A king and three ferzes can force checkmate on a bare king if not all three ferzes are on the same square color; a king and two ferzes on opposite-colored squares can force stalemate on a bare king, but not easily, and they cannot force checkmate.
 The endgame of rook versus ferz is a win for the rook.
 Despite being colorbound, the ferz is the strongest of the basic leapers during the opening phase of the game, even stronger than the wazir, due to its larger mobility forward.
 A wazir and a ferz can force checkmate on a bare king only if the bare king is significantly close to a corner that is the same color square as that of the ferz.
 While a knight and wazir can usually force checkmate against a bare king, a knight and ferz can only do so if the bare king is significantly close to a corner that is the same color square as that of the ferz.
 The wazir is better than the ferz in most endgames because of the wazir's ability to restrict squares adjacent to the squares last restricted.

 Symbol

-Both white and black symbols for the ferz have been accepted for Unicode 17.0, in the Chess Symbols block:
+Both white and black symbols for the ferz were encoded in Unicode 17.0, in the Chess Symbols block: